 So you want to succeed with Twitter eh?
 Before you run off and chase shiny butterflies and little blue birds, take a seat and collect yourself.
 Then read the following tips on creating a potential Twitter marketing strategy that will help you become more productive and successful using Twitter for business.
+Embracing Twitter as a tool to potentially grow your business is one of many marketing strategies that is used by businesses all over the world to contribute to their overall operational excellence.
+It can help you to reach your customers and help your customers interact with you and your business.
+To learn more about Operational Excellence, a quick search online for what is operational excellence could explain how it can help your business grow.

 First things first.
 Who are you trying to connect with?

 1. Describe your target audience on Twitter.
 If you’re not an active participant on Twitter, then research.
 Do the homework and write it down, including Twitter handles of actual target users.
 If you’ve been able to go so far as develop a persona that represents your customers that spend time on Twitter or social media sites in general, that’s even better.
+To learn how to produce a twitter video visit whitehat-seo.co.uk.

 The first step in scoring is knowing all about the goal.